 Principles of Operations Management

-There are ten principles of operations management that should be applied by operations managers.
-These principles were first presented by Randall Schaeffer, an experienced production and operations manager, an industry philosopher, and a regular speaker at conferences organized by APICS, the leading association of supply chain and operations management in the United States.
+There are ten principles of operations management that managers need to apply.
+These principles present by Randall Schaeffer, an experienced production and operations manager, an industry philosopher, and a regular speaker at conferences organized by APICS, the leading association of supply chain and operations management in the United States.

 Operations managers must focus on problems, not techniques, because there are no tools that provide universal solutions.